oracle-livelabs/apex/custom-auth-apex/implement-additional-functionality/implement-additional-functionality.md

 22. Click **Save** in the top-right corner to save your work.

 **Congratulations!
-This concludes the workshop: Custom Authentication in APEX.**
+This concludes the workshop: Implement custom authentication in APEX.**

 ## Learn More